craftercms/docs/source/system-administrators/activities/autoclustering-with-studio.rst

    where:

-   - **SPRING_PROFILES_ACTIVE**: enables clustering of embedded database, indicates whether this node is the bootstrap node
+   - **SPRING_PROFILES_ACTIVE**: enables auto clustering of embedded database, indicates whether this node is the bootstrap node
    - **CLUSTER_NODE_ADDRESS**: address of Studio to be registered to the pool, address reachable to other cluster members (this server's local address)
    - **MARIADB_CLUSTER_ADDRESS**: address where the MariaDB cluster is located
    - **MARIADB_CLUSTER_NAME**: name of the MariaDB cluster